-God molecules trapped in blotter On my finger, need a spotter Palms sweat, deep breaths, and sticky spit Last blink and hard gulp, this is it Paper hits tongue, then to palate Time to use the ego mallet Bloodstream floods and neurons explode Can't wait to see, what's down this road Sit, relax, and enjoy the show Things will get bizarre, don't you know?
+God molecules trapped in blotter On my finger, need a spotter Palms sweat, deep breaths, and sticky spit Last blink and hard gulp, this is it Paper hits tongue, then to palate Time to use the ego mallet Bloodstream floods and neurons explode Can't wait to see what's down this road Sit, relax, and enjoy the show Things will get bizarre, don't you know?
 Floor starts to pulse and walls can breathe Brain and spirit begin to seethe One and the same, aren't they all?
-The world hails me, I hear it call Do I answer, or let it ring?
-But there is no phone, that's the thing The room melts, and the ceiling drips Have I been.. on too many trips?
-The "om," it pulses, through my core..
-Pulling me to it's furthest shore Riding waves in the great abyss How much longer.. can I take this?
-Riding waves in the great abyss How much longer..can I take this?
-Stuck on repeat.
-No end in sight I have gone too far.
+The world hails me, I hear its call Do I answer, or let it ring?
+But there is no phone, that's the thing The room melts, and the ceiling drips Have I been...on too many trips?
+The "om" it pulses through my core..
+Pulling me to it's furthest shore Riding waves in the great abyss How much longer...can I take this?
+Riding waves in the great abyss How much longer...can I take this?
+Stuck on repeat...no end in sight I have gone too far.
 Oh, the fright Time to calm down and turn back 'round Ego is dead.
 Thoroughly drowned.

 A stern breeze rustled through the trees, whisked inland by choppy water.
 Sunlight glitter rode the white caps towards the shore, as waterfowl fluttered, and sung their morning tunes.
 It was early dawn, before the sweltering heat plucked the energy from all living creatures.
 The shackles and shrouds clanged noisily, as the boat swung to and fro, whinnying to depart.
 The tiller drifted loosely, as the centerboard was finessed into it’s resting place, dampening the wind-induced swaying.
 The mainsail was raised, the jib was slouching in the bow, and the lines were cast off and hauled in.
 A mighty heave against a piling, shoved the small vessel clear of the planks as it lept bow-first into open waters.